vignesh-kira/appdirect-tweets-app/README.md

 ## Technologies Used:

-Frontend - React JS Bootstrap4
+Frontend - React JS with Bootstrap4 and other helper libraries

 Backend - Node JS (to fetch make twitter api call)

-### Note: The UI code is inside the "client" folder.
+Note: The UI code is inside the "client" folder.

 ## Pre-requisite: